nargaw/nargaw/README.md

 ### Hi there!
 My name is Nate 👋

-🔭 Just a curious person exploring the rabbit hole of software.
+🔭 Just a curious person exploring the rabbit hole of computing.

 🌱 Currently Learning C and Assembly!